Naomikho/QueueTicketingApplication/README.md

 !!IMPORTANT
 1. If nothing works on the front end, the back end may require a fresh as Heroku's hostings go to sleep without interaction.
 I am using Kaffeine to keep it awake now, but I'll keep this note just in case.
 Open the developer console and check if there is a message "Failed to load resource: the server responded with a status of 404 ()".
 If so, please head to https://queue-ticketing-application.herokuapp.com/docs#/ and refresh the page.
 It should fix the issue.
-2. Free hosting options have timeouts, so the data sent to the front end may be in its default/initial state once in a while.
-Please understand that this is not intended behaviour.
-You may refresh the page again if the data has suddenly reverted to its default state(although you have not used the clear function).
+2. Heroku has timeouts and runs very slow, so the data sent to the front end may be in its default/initial state.
+Please understand that this is not intended behaviour, and a refresh will normally fix it.
+Please also refrain from sending requests too frequently & quickly to the API because it processes requests very slowly.
+Wait for at least a couple of seconds before you execute the next function.
+3. Referring to the above point, you may see data of /custView in its default state even on the Swagger UI, and executing GET another time should fix it.
+However the POST functions should work better here.

 Q1.
 How do I access the application?